 But before we talk about how to actually make the paint, there are a couple of things I should mention.

-This is, under the prefect circumstances, an edible paint.
+This is, under the perfect circumstances, an edible paint.
 The confectioner’s glaze is edible, and if you use a food-grade lustre, then obviously that is edible too.
 There are a couple of ‘buts’ you need to keep in mind though.

 Edible glaze is a food grade shellac, made from a resin created by an insect.
 For food purposes, the resin is mixed with alcohol to make a glaze, and this glaze is labelled by the US FDA as “generally recognised as safe” for consumption.
 Before you get too weirded out, it is used in many manufactured foods, including (according to Wikipedia) Jelly Belly’s jelly beans, and Hershey’s Whoppers and Milk Duds.
 It’s also used as a coating for pharmaceutical tablets and capsules.